 In the patients with a single plate fixation, the plate was placed on the anterolateral humeral surface.
 Autogenous bone grafting taken from the iliac bone was applied to all patients.
 In addition to the autogenous graft, allograft (calcium phosphate granule bone chips) was used in five patients applied with double plate and four patients applied with single plate.

 In the majority of the double plate group patients, 4.5 mm limited contact dynamic compression plates (LC-DCPs) (Double Medical Technology Inc., Xiamen, China) with five to 10 holes were used.
 In one patient with a proximal shaft fracture, a Philos® Long Plate (Double Medical Technology Inc., Xiamen, China) was applied.
 In all patients in the single plate group, a 4.5 mm LC-DCP was used with 4.5 mm cortical screws.
 After anatomic reduction of the bone parts, at least six levels of cortical fixation were obtained on both sides of the fracture line with the main anterolateral plate.
-The second plate was applied with the aim of supporting buttress effect.
+(Figure 1) The second plate was applied with the aim of supporting buttress effect.
 In order to limit damage to the soft tissues further, six-cortex fixation rule was not applied on this posterolateral side of the fracture.
 The radial nerve was protected throughout the operation.
 On postoperative third day, passive hand wrist, elbow and pendular shoulder movements were started.
 The patients were instructed to perform active elbow and shoulder movements as tolerated.
 Weight lifting was not permitted until radiological union was confirmed.
 Union was evaluated clinically as no pain in the fracture line and radiologically as the visualization of bridging callus in at least three cortices on anteroposterior and lateral radiographs.